Scalr/terraform-provider-scalr/docs/data-sources/scalr_current_run.md

 ## Argument Reference

-No arguments required.
-This data source returns details of the current run.
+No arguments are required.
+The data source returns details of the current run based on the `SCALR_RUN_ID` shell variable that is automatically exported in the Scalr remoted backend.

 ## Attribute Reference

-All arguments plus:

 * `id` - The ID of the run, in the format `run-<RANDOM STRING>`
 * `environment_id` - The ID of the environment, in the format `env-<RANDOM STRING>`